• Skip to primary navigation

 • Versatile – Use this glaze in tons of dishes to add depth as well as complexity to the flavor profile.
 It can be used as a topping for meats, vegetables, and even desserts.

-• Easy – With only a few simple ingredients, and a little bit of time, this sauce comes together easily and quickly.
+• Easy to make – With only a few simple ingredients, and a little bit of time, this sauce comes together easily and quickly.

 • Customizable – Use this glaze for anything from a dressing for salad, a marinade, or a dipping sauce.